jj-math-j/notes_math/arithmetic.md

 - **operand**: an input value in an operation (the building blocks of calculation)

-- **operation**: a deterministic process applied to operands that results in a new value, representing a condensed version of the original expanded operation
+- **operation**: a deterministic process applied to operands that yields a new value, which represents a condensed version of the original expanded operation

 ## arithmetic properties